Yusuf Barası

-Yusuf Barası (born 31 March 2003) is a footballer who plays as a forward for Turkish club Adana Demirspor.
+Yusuf Barası (born 31 March 2003) is a footballer who plays as a forward for Turkish Süper Lig club Kasımpaşa.
 Born in the Netherlands, Barası represents Turkey internationally.

 Club career

 On 26 August 2023, Barası moved to Adana Demirspor in Turkey.

 International career

 Born in the Netherlands, Barası is of Turkish descent.
 He is a youth international for the Netherlands.
-Barası switched to represent the Turkey U21s, and debuted with them in a 3-0 win over Kosovo U21 on 17 November 2020.
+Barası switched to represent the Turkey U21s, and debuted with them in a 3–0 win over Kosovo U21 on 17 November 2020.